bjhobson12/WhackAMoleVirus/README.md

 This repository was created for the Spring2021 CSE 4471 9:35am Dr. Jones class at the Ohio State University.
 This repository belongs to team **Foxbat**.
 It is not for reference outside team members, professors, and graders.

 This project was divided into specialization(s).
 Rocky, Benjamin, and Jonathan worked primarily together on the pygame aspect of this project while Parker tackled the C virus.
 For further info, check the source files.

-Note: Pushes to git repo are not indications of authorship of code.
+**Note**: Pushes to git repo are not indications of authorship of code.
+Additionally, only the pygame works on mac, and only the c virus works on linux

 ## Installation